hm37-blip/EDX_Intern_project/README.md

 The implementation of Partition Pruning effectively decoupled storage from compute, allowing for high-speed localized market analysis without taxing system memory.

-2.Data Quality Audit & Findings
+2. Data Quality Audit & Findings

 Before formally persisting the data in Parquet format, I built a four-dimensional audit framework (Schema, Integrity, Uniqueness, Logic).
 By applying this “security gate,” I successfully identified and intercepted anomalous data that had remained in the data cleansing pipeline: